 My first year as a service-based business offering masterminds, one-to-one sessions and running the subscription group.
-Launched Indie Roller website and wrote my first book: The Indie Roller Handbook.
+Launched Indie Roller website and wrote a book: The Indie Roller Handbook.

-I live + breathe the indie biz life and I'm honoured to support and stand for an independent creative way of life.
-Each day I'm honing my craft and figuring out how I can best serve my subscribers and community.
-My inbox is always open!
-I look forward to talking, supporting and sharing what I've experienced with you.
-Probably over a cuppa or two.
+I'm honoured to support and stand for an independent creative way of life.
+Each day I'm honing my craft and figuring out how I can best serve my members and community.